 Black History in the Library's collections

-In honour of Black History Month, the SFU Library invites you to explore our books and movies to learn more about the histories of Black Canadians.
-In the Library Catalogue, to see online materials only, check the "Full Text Online" filter on the left side.
+In honour of Black History Month, the SFU Library invites you to explore our books and movies to learn more about the stories, histories, and experiences of Black Canadians.

 Fiction and poetry

-Looking for movies about Canadian-Black communities and lives?
+Looking for movies about Black Canadian communities and lives?
 Canada's National Film Board (NFB) features Black communities in Canada: A rich history, a 29-film playlist intended to "portray the multi-layered lives of Canada's diverse Black communities."
-For films that are in the locked Campus collection, expand the list "More Films" (below) to access them for free through the Library.

-SFU researchers can dig into collections of sources at SFU Library.
+SFU researchers can dig into collections of sources at SFU Library, including:

 Beyond the Library